planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Move

 Dedicates an Action towards moving into an adjacent Zone.
-This is normally covered by the Free Move, which does not use up an Action unless the character is Staggered or hindered somehow.
+This is normally covered by the Free Move, which does not use up this Action unless the character is Staggered or hindered somehow.
 Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of POISE vs. a Difficulty set by the Guide.

 **Check:** POISE vs. Difficulty